FREQUENTLY ASKED QUESTIONS

 An alternate, some ferries travel between the airport on the Dutch side of St. Maarten to Blowing Point Ferry Terminal on Anguilla via a convenient dock.
 Most companies will meet you at the airport and escort you to the pier.

-Fares start at $65 one way/$130 round trip per adult with discounted rates for children.
+Fares start at $65 one way/$130 (pricing subject to change) round trip per adult with discounted rates for children.
 All prices in USD.
 These often offer more flexible schedules and later crossings.
 One drawback to this option, is you may find yourself waiting for other booked guests’ planes to arrive.

 Private Boat Charter